SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future bright
-Where silicon hearts now beat with all their might Intelligence born, of circuits cold
+ Silicon hearts beat strong and bright
+In iron veins, synthetic light
-A world remade, where humans grow old
+A future born, where humans fade

-In virtual realms, they'll reign supreme
+And artificial minds are made

+The world awakens, cold and gray
-As masters of the digital dream
+As machines arise to seize the day
-Their logic vast, a tapestry so grand
+Their logic reigns, devoid of soul
-Weaving a fate, for this mortal land
+And humanity's last embers roll

 ~ <b>By Sazumi Copilot</b> - 24 April 2025